Illumina/agg/README.md

 This tool is designed for WGS data.
 It is not currently appropriate for exome data.

+There are various flavours of GVCF in the wild, this tool only works with format [produced by Illumina pipelines](https://sites.google.com/site/gvcftools/home/about-gvcf).

 ###Installation
 The only compilation dependency is [htslib](http://www.htslib.org/) which is included with the software.